Questions, error observations or suggestions may be sent to firstname.lastname@example.org

 a Haplotype.
 When markers are compared for several donors, a "difference" is computed.
 In

-general, a Lineage is "declared" when two men are matching 23/25 or better.
-The common set
+general, a Lineage is "declared" when two men are matching 23 or better out of 25 markers.
+However 37 markers is preferred.

 The Hull DNA Project is an open project.
 Anyone may join.
 The Group Administrators will choose